hessamkhoobkar/sno/src/content/news/charting-the-course-a-blueprint-to-continued-u-s-leadership-in-space.md

 ---
 title: 'Charting the Course: A Blueprint to Continued U.S. Leadership in Space'
 description: 'A few short generations ago, space was inaccessible.
-The most we could do to explore beyond our planet was to peer at the sky through land-based telescopes.
-Then, in the span of my lifetime, advances in rocketry made it possible for us to launch satellites, spacecraft, and even humans beyond our atmosphere.
-And while the drive to reach ever farther into space persists, the environment in which we’re operating has changed.'
+The most we could do to explore beyond our planet was to peer at the sky through land-based telescopes.'
 pubDate: 'Nov 06 2023'
 heroImage: '/news/opinion-post-04.jpg'
 tags: ["Opinion"]